 Grumpy Old Men are based in Ottawa, Ontario and got together in the fall of 2014 to play some of their favourite songs.
-Since then they have performed at many venues in the Ottawa area, including: Busters, Baseline Station, Lucky 7 (Embrun), McCloskeys Hotel (Chesterville), The Carleton Tavern, The Neighbourhood Pub, Fatboy's Southern Smokehouse, The Newfoundland Pub, along with a number of Royal Canadian Legions.
+Since then they have performed at many venues in the Ottawa area, including: Busters, The Neighbourhood Pub, Barley Mow, The Carleton Tavern, Fatboy's Southern Smokehouse, The Newfoundland Pub, along with a number of Royal Canadian Legions in and around the Ottawa area.
 So if you like classic rock, blues or country, come out, catch us live and sing along !

 |